The Name of The Church: Church of Christ

 To use The Community Church or some other term which detracts from the name of Jesus Christ would violate mormonism.
 Because Mormons don't claim to be the first century church, they named it "Latter Day."
 To late to be the church of Christ.

 "The proper name of the Church, then, is the Catholic Church.
 It is not ever called "the Christian Church," either.
-Although the prestigious Oxford University Press currently publishes a learned and rather useful reference book called "The Oxford Book of the Christian Church," the fact is that there has never been a major entity in history called by that name; the Oxford University Press has adopted a misnomer, for the Church of Christ has never been called the Christian Church.
+Although the prestigious Oxford University Press currently publishes a learned and rather useful reference book called "The Oxford Book of the Christian Church," the fact is that there has never been a major entity in history called by that name; the Oxford University Press has adopted a misnomer, for the CHURCH OF CHRIST" has never been called the Christian Church.

-"As mentioned in the Acts of the Apostles, it is true that the followers of Christ early became known as "Christians" (cf. Acts 11:26).
-The name Christian, however, was never commonly applied to the Church herself.
-In the New Testament itself, the Church is simply called "the Church."
+the Church."
 There was only one.
 In that early time there were not yet any break-away bodies substantial enough to be rival claimants of the name and from which the Church might ever have to distinguish herself.

 Many Restoration Movement Churches were identified as "church of Christ" after the Disciples Movement made "the Christian Church" or "Disciples of Christ" mean: "A denominational movement which demands the use of instrumental music in worship."
 Joining was a "cash-based" proposition.